 The foreign community and much of the Nanking's Chinese population, including the government, are evacuated from the city during November.
 Rabe is ordered by Siemens to leave.
 He sends his family away but refuses to go himself.

 Twenty-five hostels are established in an area measuring around seven square kilometres in the western district of the city, with centres located in all of the foreign embassies and at the University of Nanking.
-Rabe also opens his own property, which will shelter about 650 refugees.
+Rabe also opens his own property.
+About 650 refugees are given shelter there.

 On 1 December the international committee is authorised by the mayor of Nanking to take over the administration of the city once he and his staff are evacuated.

 The Japanese ground assault on Nanking begins on 10 December after the Chinese troops assigned to defend the city refuse to withdraw.
-When Nanking finally falls on 13 December, just hours after the Chinese forces have fled, the Japanese begin a bloodthirsty massacre that will last for six weeks.
+When Nanking finally falls on 13 December, just hours after the Chinese forces have fled, the Japanese begin a bloodthirsty massacre that lasts for six weeks.

 Rabe and other members of the international committee meet the Japanese as they enter the city and attempt to explain the situation within the safety zone, asking that its boundaries be respected.
-However, their appeal will have limited effect.
+However, their appeal has limited effect.

 "If I had not seen it with my own eyes, I would not have believed it," Rabe writes in his diary on that day.
 "They (Japanese soldiers) smash open windows and doors and take whatever they like. ...
 I watched with my own eyes as they looted the café of our German baker Herr Kiessling. ...
 Of the perhaps one thousand disarmed soldiers that we had quartered at the Ministry of Justice, between 400 and 500 were driven from it with their hands tied.
 We assume they were shot since we later heard several salvos of machine-gun fire.
 These events have left us frozen with horror."